SET Statement¶

 +-----------------------+--------------------------+

-Available SET Statements¶
+Available SET Options

-Key | Default | Type | Description |
+Key Default Type Description

-client.results-timeout | 600000 | Long | Total amount of time in milliseconds to wait before timing out the request waiting for results to be ready. |
+client.results-timeout 600000 Long Total amount of time, in milliseconds, to wait before timing out the request waiting for results to be ready.

-client.statement-name | (None) | String | Give your Flink statement a meaningful name that can help you identify it more easily.
+client.statement-name (None) String Give your Flink statement a meaningful name that can help you identify it more easily.
 Instead of 123e4567-e89b-12d3, this sets the statement name to the given value.
-The name resets itself after successful submission to avoid naming conflicts. |
+To avoid naming conflicts, the name resets itself after successful submission.

-sql.current-catalog | (None) | String | Default catalog to use.
-Is also set by USE CATALOG [catalog_name] |
+sql.current-catalog (None) String Default catalog to use.
+Is also set by USE CATALOG [catalog_name].

-sql.current-database | (None) | String | Default database to use.
-Is also set by USE [database_id] |
+sql.current-database (None) String Default database to use.
+Is also set by USE [database_id].

-sql.local-time-zone | Local device time zone | String | Specify the local time zone offset for Flink SQL.
-When converting to data types that don’t include a time zone (e.g. TIMESTAMP, TIME, or simply STRING), this time zone is used.
-The input of option is either a full name such as “America/Los_Angeles”, or a custom timezone id such as “GMT-08:00”. |
+sql.local-time-zone Local device time zone String Specify the local time zone offset for SQL.
+When converting to data types that don’t include a time zone (for example, TIMESTAMP, TIME, or simply STRING), this time zone is used.
+The input for this option is either a full name, like “America/Los_Angeles”, or a custom timezone id, like “GMT-08:00”.

-sql.state-ttl | 0 ms | Duration | Specifies a minimum time interval for how long idle state (i.e. state which was not updated), will be retained.
-State will never be cleared until it was idle for less than the minimum time, and will be cleared at some time after it was idle. |
+sql.state-ttl 0 ms Duration Specifies a minimum time interval for how long idle state, meaning state that is not updated, is retained.
+State is never cleared when idle for less than the minimum time, and is cleared at some time after the idle duration.

-sql.tables.scan.bounded.timestamp-millis | (None) | Long | End at the specified epoch timestamp (milliseconds) used in case of ‘timestamp’ bounded mode. |
+sql.tables.scan.bounded.timestamp-millis (None) Long End at the specified epoch timestamp (milliseconds).
+Used by the timestamp bounded mode.

-sql.tables.scan.idle-timeout | 0 ms | Duration | When a source do not receive any elements for the timeout time, it will be marked as temporarily idle.
-This allows downstream tasks to advance their watermarks without the need to wait for watermarks from this source while it is idle.
-Default value is 0 ms, which means detecting source idleness is not enabled. |
+sql.tables.scan.idle-timeout 0 ms Duration When a source does not receive any elements for the timeout time, it is marked as temporarily idle.
+This enables downstream tasks to advance their watermarks without the need to wait for watermarks from this source while it is idle.
+The default is 0 ms, which means detecting source idleness is not enabled.

-sql.tables.scan.startup.timestamp-millis | (None) | String | Start from the specified epoch timestamp (milliseconds) used in case of ‘timestamp’ startup mode. |
+sql.tables.scan.startup.timestamp-millis (None) Long Start from the specified epoch timestamp (milliseconds) used in case of ‘timestamp’ startup mode.